 The group includes legal, risk, and compliance leads from across the UKAI ecosystem.
 Members include:

-DEPUTY GENERAL COUNSEL, VP CORPORATE LAW
+DEPUTY GENERAL COUNSEL, COLT

-DEPUTY GENERAL COUNSEL, VP CORPORATE LAW
+DEPUTY GENERAL COUNSEL, COLT

 Alessandro is Deputy General Counsel, VP Corporate Law and Group Data Protection Officer at Colt, a global network and data centre services company.
 He leads on data, privacy and corporate governance across 50+ countries and sits on Colt’s AI Oversight Committee, focusing on responsible deployment, procurement and assurance of AI tools.
 A former Legal500 Data Protection Individual of the Year, he brings high-tech experience (Hexagon, European Space Agency, Interoute) and CIPP/E and governance credentials, and has completed the Oxford Artificial Intelligence Programme at Saïd Business School.